 Segment liabilities exclude tax liabilities and retirement benefit obligations.
 Even though loans and borrowings arise from financing activities rather than operating activities, they are allocated to the segments based on relevant factors (e.g. funding requirements).
-Details are provided in the reconciliations from segment assets and liabilities to the group position.
+The reconciliation of the segment assets and liabilities to the Group's assets and liabilities are set out below.